Marcellous11/full-local-leaders/README.md

 # Local Leaders

-This website allows you to see very quickly who the local government officials for a given address.
+This website allows you to see who the local government officials are for a given address.

 ## Demo